vmware-archive/presos/ruby/index.md

 !SLIDE

-## Services

-- MySQL 5.1
-- PostgreSQL 9.0
-- MongoDB 1.8
-- Redis 2.2
-- RabbitMQ 2.4
+<%= include "../shared/services_list.md" %>

 !SLIDE

 ## Auto Reconfiguration

-Until this feature was released, ruby developers had to add code to read at runtime the credentials for each service.
+Until this feature was released, Ruby web developers had to add code to read at runtime the credentials for each service.

 Gems like [cloudfoundry-env](https://github.com/cloudfoundry-samples/cloudfoundry-env) helped with this task but now thanks to code injection
 All connections against localhost are modified to access the proper service